 EMPIRIC ANTIFUNGAL THERAPY — Empiric antifungal therapy is given routinely to patients with neutropenic fever since they are at substantial risk for invasive candidiasis.
 This is discussed in detail separately.
 (See "Treatment of neutropenic fever syndromes in adults with hematologic malignancies and hematopoietic cell transplant recipients (high-risk patients)", section on 'Addition of an antifungal agent'.)

-In addition, non-neutropenic patients who have persistent fever or unexplained hypotension despite broad-spectrum antibacterial agents may have candidemia or invasive candidiasis.
-These patients may benefit from early empiric or pre-emptive therapy with an antifungal agent.
-The choice of agent should be guided by the hemodynamic stability of the patient and with whether the patient has a history of prior exposure to antifungal agents .
-If the etiologic agent has not been identified, the approach to empiric therapy will be influenced by whether the patient is known to be colonized with resistant Candida species and the proportion of candidemias due to resistant species within a particular medical center or patient unit.
+In addition, nonneutropenic patients who have persistent fever or unexplained hypotension despite broad-spectrum antibacterial agents may have candidemia or invasive candidiasis.
+These patients may benefit from empiric therapy with an antifungal agent.
+In general, the approach to the use of antifungal agents for empiric therapy in nonneutropenic patients is the same as that for treatment of candidemia.
 (See "Epidemiology and pathogenesis of candidemia in adults", section on 'Risk factors'.)

-The 2009 Infectious Diseases Society of America (IDSA) guidelines recommend that empiric antifungal therapy should be considered in critically ill patients who are at risk for invasive candidiasis and who have persistent fevers despite antibacterial therapy (table 2) .
-Criteria for the need for empiric therapy remain poorly defined and should include the clinical assessment of risk factors (eg, central venous catheters, total parenteral nutrition, hemodialysis, trauma, broad-spectrum antibiotics, recent surgery [particularly abdominal surgery]), serologic markers for invasive candidiasis (eg, beta-D-glucan), if available, and culture data regarding Candida colonization at non-sterile sites.
+Criteria for the need for empiric therapy remain poorly defined and should include the clinical assessment of risk factors (eg, central venous catheters, parenteral nutrition, hemodialysis, trauma, broad-spectrum antibiotics, recent surgery [particularly abdominal surgery]), non–culture-based surrogate markers for invasive candidiasis (eg, beta-D-glucan), and culture data regarding Candida colonization at nonsterile sites.
 (See "Epidemiology and pathogenesis of candidemia in adults", section on 'Risk factors'.)

 OUTCOMES — Untreated candidemia has a mortality rate of over 60 percent .
-With treatment, the overall mortality of candidemia is approximately 30 to 40 percent [62,74].
-A delay in treatment can increase mortality [78-80].
-In one retrospective cohort study of 230 patients with candidemia, the number of days that passed from notification of the first positive culture for yeast to the initiation of fluconazole correlated with increased mortality rates as follows: day 0 (15 percent); day 1 (24 percent); day 2 (37 percent); day 3 (41 percent) .
+With treatment, the overall mortality of candidemia is approximately 30 to 40 percent [21,85].
+A delay in treatment can increase mortality [104-106].
+As an example, in one retrospective cohort study of 230 patients with candidemia, the number of days that passed from notification of the first positive culture for yeast to the initiation of fluconazole correlated with increased mortality rates as follows: zero days (15 percent); one day (24 percent); two days (37 percent); three days (41 percent) .

 Among candidemic patients with septic shock, the outcomes are even poorer.
 In a retrospective cohort study of hospitalized patients with septic shock and a positive blood culture for Candida spp, 155 of 224 patients (64 percent) died during hospitalization .
 The in-hospital mortality rate among the 142 patients who had adequate source control within 24 hours of the onset of septic shock and antifungal therapy administered within 24 hours of the onset of septic shock was 53 percent, compared with 98 percent among the 82 patients for whom these goals were not attained.
 On multivariate analysis, both failure to achieve timely source control (adjusted odds ratio [aOR] 77.4, 95% CI 21.5-278.4) and delayed antifungal therapy (aOR 33.8, 95% CI 9.7-118.0) were highly associated with in-hospital mortality.
 Other factors that were independently associated with in-hospital mortality on multivariate analysis included red blood cell transfusion, solid tumor with metastases, class IV congestive heart failure, and higher APACHE II score.

-Factors that have been associated with increased mortality in other studies of hospitalized patients with candidemia include higher APACHE II scores, inadequate fluconazole dosing, retention of a central venous catheter, increasing age, use of immunosuppressive therapy, and infection with C. tropicalis [62,66,82].
+Factors that have been associated with increased mortality in other studies of hospitalized patients with candidemia include higher APACHE II scores, inadequate fluconazole dosing; infection with an echinocandin-resistant strain of C. glabrata, C. parapsilosis, or C. tropicalis; retention of a central venous catheter; increasing age; use of immunosuppressive therapy; and infection with C. tropicalis [21,59,77,107].
 C. parapsilosis has been associated with lower mortality rates than other Candida species .
-In ICU patients, diabetes mellitus, immunosuppression, and mechanical ventilation were associated with death in one study , whereas in non-ICU patients, glucocorticoid use at the time that a positive blood culture was drawn was associated with increased mortality in another study .
+In ICU patients, diabetes mellitus, immunosuppression, and mechanical ventilation were associated with death in one study , whereas, in non-ICU patients, glucocorticoid use at the time that a positive blood culture was drawn was associated with increased mortality in another study .